Code-Institute-Submissions/steveforrest-portfolio-project-1_SepResub/README.md

 This site is designed to advertise a store where people are able to visit in order to request painting commisions done for there models, they will also be able to purchase advertised projects.

-### User stories

-As a user i would like to -
-* find examples of commisions that match what they are looking for
-* easily message commissionersto make an enquiry about their work
-* easily message commisioners in order to purchase displayed work
-* find out where the store is as you may not want work posted

 ### Logo

 ![Sites logo in floresent orange on black back ground saying, Epic painted models](assets/Readme-images/Logo.png)